Bacon Wrapped Turkey with Maple + Sage

 Notes

 • In my experience, thawing a frozen turkey in the refrigerator always takes longer than the estimated time.
-I bought this turkey on Tuesday and it was still partially frozen when I went to cook it on Saturday, so I had to finish thawing it using the cold water method.
+Allow yourself plenty of time and you can always speed up the end of thawing using the cold water method.

 • I prefer leaving the turkey unstuffed so that it cooks more evenly.
 However, an unstuffed bird will cook slightly faster than a stuffed one.
 A brined turkey or an untrussed turkey may also cook faster.

 • Cooking a turkey that's less than 12 pounds will require less than 3 hours to cook.
-You should probably check the temperature sooner and add the bacon earlier in the cooking process.
+You will want to check the temperature sooner and add the bacon earlier in the cooking process.

 Nutrition